HyperiumClient/Hyperium/README.md

 Q: My game keeps crashing!

-A: If you have reported the issue using the automatic prompt, join the <a href="https://discord.gg/RNyRgtv">Discord</a> and ask a developer to review your issue.
+A: If you have reported the issue using the automatic prompt, join the <a href="https://discord.gg/RNyRgtv">Discord</a> and ask a Staff Team or developer to review your issue.
 Please be patient if there are no developers online!

 ## Addons ##
 Clone the [Addon Workspace](https://github.com/HyperiumClient/Addon-Workspace) and get coding!